 How do I cut Genesis?

-Use a skill saw or RotoZip to cut to odd sizes and a hole-saw or RotoZip for sprinkler heads or can lights.
+For all Genesis tiles except our Recycled Series, use a skill saw or RotoZip to cut to odd sizes and a hole-saw or RotoZip for sprinkler heads or can lights.
 The tile can be trimmed with a utility knife.
 You may also use a metal angle ruler, score it and snap the tile.

 What is the best way to clean Genesis?